Blood pressure at the dentist

 Oftentimes people see their dentist more frequently than a medical doctor, giving dental providers the opportunity to help patients identify risk factors and get the medical attention they need.

-At Govani Dental, LLC, we take a baseline blood pressure reading during exam and cleaning appointments as well as during dental treatment visits.
+At Govani Dental, we take a baseline blood pressure reading during exam and cleaning appointments as well as during dental treatment visits.
 Our staff not only wants you to get proper medical care, we also want to ensure your safety during your dental appointment.
 Many patients are unaware of the risks a local anesthetic can have on patients who suffer from high blood pressure.
-These medications have ingredients that can spike blood pressure and therefore not be safe if your blood pressure is not controlled.
+These anesthetics have ingredients that can spike blood pressure and therefore not be safe if your blood pressure is not controlled.
 When we are aware of these risks, we will consider other, lower-risk options during treatment.

 In addition to checking your blood pressure, we’ll also ask questions to help determine your risk to heart disease and other conditions: